1Password/scim-examples/docker/README.md

 ```
 </details>

-Use the included `compose.tls.yaml` file when deploying SCIM bridge to create Docker secrets and configure SCIM bridge use this certificate when terminating TLS traffic:
+Use the included `compose.tls.yaml` file when deploying SCIM bridge to create Docker secrets and configure SCIM bridge to use this certificate and private key when terminating TLS traffic:

 ```sh
 docker stack config --compose-file ./compose.template.yaml \